pūriri the ancient heart of the northern forest

 Diet

-Produces clusters of pink, bell-shaped flowers rich in nectar, attracting tūī, bellbirds, and kākā.
-Flowers followed by small, pink, fleshy fruits eaten by native birds including kererū and tūī.
-Kererū swallows whole fruit and disperses seeds.
+Produces clusters of pink, bell-shaped flowers rich in nectar.
+Attracts tūī, bellbirds, and kākā.
+Flowers followed by small, pink, fleshy fruits eaten by native birds including kererū.

 Habitat

-Lowland forests of the upper North Island from Northland to Gisborne and Taranaki.
-A tree of warm, rich, deep soils on volcanic plains and fertile river valleys.
-Does not grow in the south.
-Cannot handle frost.
-A tree of the subtropical north.
+Lowland forests of upper North Island from Northland to Gisborne and Taranaki.
+Tree of warm, rich, deep soils on volcanic plains and fertile river valleys.
+Does not grow in south.

 Range